 If you are a beginner, it’s best to start with the best free 3D modeling software like SketchUp Free.
 Once you make progress and want to tackle more complex projects like machinery, parts, or vehicles, consider ZW3D.
 It offers advanced features that go beyond entry-level tools, making it suitable for these complex models.

-Also, ZW3D is available for a one-time purchase starting at $1,800, which works out to about $150 per month.
+Also, ZW3D is available for a one-time purchase starting at $2,500.
 This is more affordable than other paid 3D modeling software.
 However, if your budget is limited or you only need 3D modeling for a short time, then Fusion (for machinery, parts, and consumer product design) and Vectary (for product design) are both great options.

 What Computer Specifications Are Needed to Run 3D Modeling Software?